captainys/TOWNSEMU/readme.md

 Not-all instructions of Intel 80486 processor have been implemented yet.
 Towns OS didn't use task registers.
 I have no plan on adding support for those registers.
 Since the emulator works as a debugger, debug registers won't be supported, either.

-Sprites are imcomplete.
-I am trying to make sense of the sprite hardware registers, and how it communicates with CRTC.

 RF5C68 PCM Sound Generator support is very primitive.

 FM Sound Generators can play a tone, but since the VM is not in sync with the real time, it cannot play a music.
 Also special mode for 3CH and 6CH is not supported, DETUNE, and other effects are not supported yet.(YM2612 timer is supported because it is used for some other purposes.)